FlamingTempura/proto-launcher/README.md

 # Proto-Launcher

-Minimal application launcher for Linux.
+Minimalist and tiny (<100KB) application launcher for Linux.
 Built in C++ with X11.

 ![screenshot from 2018-11-25 22-40-40-min](https://user-images.githubusercontent.com/1085434/48985784-ad549e80-f103-11e8-9187-0261f25c6137.png)

+Proto-launcher allows you to open applications which have desktop entries in the following directories:
+* `/usr/share/applications`
+* `/usr/local/share/applications`
+* `~/.local/share/applications`

+This has only been tested on Arch Linux -- comments and suggestions welcome on the issue tracker.

 ## Installation